Remote education provision: information for parents

 We use a combination of the following approaches to teach children remotely:

 We believe that regular contact with the class teacher helps to engage our children with their learning from home.
-There is at least one daily video from the class teacher sent each day.
-This takes the form of either a lesson or reading a story/part of a story.

 Some examples of our remote teaching approaches: